comet-toolkit/punpy/docs/content/getting_started.rst

    $ pip install -e .

 This should automatically install the dependencies.
-Ideally, it is recommended to do this inside a conda environment.
+Ideally, it is recommended to do this inside a virtual environment (e.g. conda).